oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 #### deploy

-      * For the first deploy of the application to JBoss AS container use the setup profile:
+The first deployment of the application to JBoss AS container should use the setup profile:

       $> cd $OVIRT_HOME/ear
       $> mvn clean install -Pdep,setup_postgres

-*   After first deploy use:
+After first deploy use:

       $> cd $OVIRT_HOME/ear
       $> mvn clean install -Pdep